massun-onibakuchi/Instant-Dex/README.md

 ## Contracts
 ***Factory***
-The Factory contract to create ***SwapPool*** contracts.
+The Factory contract to create *SwapPool* contracts.
 This contract create new pools specific to ERC20 token.

 ***SwapPool***
 The Pool contract.
-This contract mint liquidity token *RToken* to liquidity provider, also burn and send tokens.
+This contract mints liquidity token *RToken* to liquidity provider, also burns and sends tokens.

 ***Periphery***
 User interacts the *Periphery* contract instead of calling Factory or SwapPool Contract directly.
 This contract interact with other contracts.